Flap Wheel Pack

 6 Inch Wheel

-- Secure wheel to buffer shaft with the sandpaper facing the direction the wheel will be spinning.
-Mount wheel with a reducer on either side.
-Make sure the lip of the reducer is facing in towards the wheel.
+- Install wheel onto buffer shaft with the sandpaper facing the direction the wheel will be spinning.

 - Tighten down the nut until the wheel is secure on the shaft and doesn’t spin (use a spacer if your nut bottoms out on the threads).